-If you opted for a cremation service for a family member and are considering an ash-scattering memorial, this ash-scattering guide will walk you through the safe way to scatter cremation ashes, the different options available to you, the laws on scattering ashes, and what scattering service options are offered by service providers.
+Suppose you opted for a cremation service for a family member and are considering an ash-scattering memorial.
+In that case, this ash-scattering guide will walk you through the safe way to scatter cremation ashes, the different options available to you, the laws on scattering cremated remains, and what scattering service options are offered by service providers.

 How to scatter ashes safely

-Bear in mind the texture of cremated remains & how this affects dispersal
+Bear in mind the texture of cremated remains & how this affects the dispersal

-Cremains are the crushed bone fragments that remain after a cremation.
+Cremains are the crushed bone fragments that remain after cremation.
 The cremation ashes are not always uniform in texture.
 The cremation ash can contain ashes that are as light as dust or powder and will easily disperse, but there can be more coarse pieces that will not as easily disperse.
+Sometimes, cremated remains may ‘clump’ together inside a cremation container, especially if the the ashes have been sitting in an urn for some time.
+It may be advisable to check the consistency of the ashes.
+You can gently shake the urn, or use a tool (like a wooden spoon) to carefully check, stir and separate the cremated remains if they seem ‘lumpy’.

 Consider wind direction before the dispersal of ashes